+'''

-flexnetlsadmin -server LicenseServer_baseURL -activate -id act1 -count 0 -o request.bin
+flexnetlsadmin -server licenseServer_baseURL -activate -id act1 -count 0 -o request.bin

+'''

 - -id to specify the activation ID (in this example, act1) containing the license rights. - -count to specify the number of copies (in this case, 0) of the activation ID that should be available on the license server after licenses have been returned.
-If you specify 0, all licenses are returned to the back office - -o to define the name of the output binary file to which to save the generated request (in this example, request.bin).
+If you specify 0, all licenses are returned to the back office. - -o to define the name of the output binary file to which to save the generated request (in this example, request.bin).

-If you want to provide multiple activation IDs, repeat the -activate option (as shown in the previous procedure).
+If you want to provide multiple activation IDs, add the additional IDs as shown in the following command: